Wasted-Time/Wasted-Time/README.md

 ### Hi all, I'm [Matthias!]
-- I am looking for Ppl to train with me Languages
+- ❌ I looking for People to train with me Languages
 - 🏮 Ask me something here
+- 😍 I am searching for some People to collaborate some Tera Scipt / and other tool.s

+**Languages:**

 <br />
 <br />